Does Your Company Have What It Takes to Interest Private Equity Investors?

 - Located moderately close to attractive geographic area in order to attract and retain top talent

-Category Three: Searcher or Operator (I omitted)
+Category Three: Searcher or Operator (I omitted for this discussion)

 Category Four: Board of Directors (existing members, investor will take a Board seat)